PasuSewa/Backend/README.md

 accessing_device Is the user agent, or the unique id of the device. accessing_platform must be given by the frontend, and it must be one of those three options.

-char_count This property is the length of the name that the user registered with for that credential.
+char_count This property is the length of the name that the user registered with for that credential (in the decrypted version will be "user_name").

 You may have noticed that some inner properties, like "email" have an opening, ending and char_count.
 It was made like that, in order to show the user the beggining and the end of some things, without decrypting them. for example: